Thdub/NSudo_Installer/README.md

 # NSudo Launcher Installer
 Batch script AIO installer for NSudo Launcher (x64, x86, ARM64, ARM) with additional options.
 Extracts and Installs NSudo binaries and .json file in custom location, with a convenient browser.
-Pure batch script: No external binaries are required.
+Pure batch script : No external binaries are required.

 # Install
 1. Launch .bat as administrator.